HomeTriviaGeographyStrait of Malacca

 ✓ TRUE

-It connects the Indian Ocean to the South China Sea and Pacific, making it a vital global maritime shortcut.
+It links the Indian Ocean's Andaman Sea to the South China Sea in the Pacific, handling a significant portion of global maritime trade.

 The strait is named after the Malacca Sultanate, which controlled the region in the 1400s.